Deux applications iPad d’éducation à la sexualité pour les jeunes

 The intended audience ranges from grades 7 - 9 which covers students between 12-14 years old.
 This group is one that is typically exploring their own identity as well as beginning to have romantic or sexual thoughts or encounters.

 This article will cover all aspects of my project including the selfless groups I was involved with (CEP; SCE), the issue it deals with (teenage pregnancy), what affects teenagers deal with (parental pressure, peer pressure, lack of support from friends and family); the overall interactive multimedia package I designed.

 I will also give a brief description of how I conducted my research for this project including what my questionnaire consisted of, especially focusing on questions asked about our knowledge of teen pregnancy.
 Finally I will explain some key determinants that influenced me to choose this topic as well as discuss limitations faced during the process.

 Arming teenagers with the right information at the right time can help them become responsible, informed adults who are aware of their own desires and values.
 So why is it important to inform teens about sexuality?

 The answer may seem obvious but today's teens are often ill-informed or misinformed about sexual health issues due to the highly charged nature of the topic.

 Designed for girls and boys ages 9 to 12, LOOV is both a book and a notebook in which teens can record their experiences and seek answers to questions about sexuality, identity, love and intimacy.
-Its creation was , fast payouts and reliable license!
+Its creation was - such as Sol online casino,which is known for its great variety of slots , fast payouts and reliable license!